|

 fall of 1994, there still remain roughly 350 families

 still engaged in the production of paper by hand.
+History Though paper was originally made in

 China in the first century, the art was brought to Japan in